AnssiIlari/Anssiilari/README.md

 ### Hello and Welcome! 👋

+I'm Anssi, an aspiring **full-stack developer** and **DevOps enthusiast** passionate about creating scalable and secure applications.
-I'm Anssi.
-This repo is about making my learning visible.
+This repository is all about making my learning journey visible while showcasing my technical skills and projects.

 ### 🚀 My Tech Stack